web analytics

 A healthy diet and a conscious approach to nutrition is no substitute for an individually-tailored treatment plan – but it can be a critical part of it.
 Identifying a teen’s eating habits and improving on them can help improve symptoms of mental health conditions by:

-The mysteries and complexities of the mind are ultimately tied to the mechanical and physical nature of the brain, and like most thins, the brain needs fuel to run well.
+The mysteries and complexities of the mind are ultimately tied to the mechanical and physical nature of the brain, and like most things, the brain needs fuel to run well.
 Premium fuel does less damage and gives you more mileage, and the same goes for food.
+The Mediterranean diet, known for its rich inclusion of fruits, vegetables, and healthy fats, has been shown to reduce symptoms of depression and improve mental health outcomes.
 Key nutrients can protect the brain from oxidative stress, eliminate potential deficiencies, and correlate with better mood regulation.
 These include:

 Scientists have increasingly been paying more attention to the neurological role that our gut plays, to the point that our digestive tract has colloquially been named the “second brain”.
 Every human body contains billions of bacteria living in a microbiome within our digestive system, and careful balance and health of these bacteria seems to play a vital role in mood, emotion, and even thoughts.